RisingStack/writing-testable-apis-the-basics/README.md

-# Writing testable REST APIs
+# Writing testable HTTP APIs

 I remember writing my first test cases - it was everything but nice and clean.
 Testing done right is not easy.
-It is not just about how you write your tests, but also how you structure your entire codebase.
+It is not just about how you write your tests, but also how you design your entire codebase.
-This post intends to clear that up in the context of REST APIs.
+This post intends to clear that up in the context of HTTP APIs.

 ## Unit tests

 Unit tests are the basic building block of tests, where each test case is independent from others.
-The goal of unit tests to individually test if parts of the application are correct.

-Also, unit tests provide a living documentation of the system.
-Your fellow developer can look at your tests, and get a basic understanding of what is going on in your modules.
+Unit tests provide a living documentation of the system.
+Unit tests are extremely valuable for design feedback: one looking at your test cases can figure out easily what the given unit does, how you engineered it, what interfaces does it expose.

+As a side effect, unit tests can verify if your units work correctly.

 ## Integration tests

 All our unit tests are passing, great!
 But how will the system as a whole function?
 This is where integration tests come in.

-During integration testing unit tested modules are combined to verify functional and performance requirements.
+During integration testing unit tested parts are combined to verify functional and performance requirements.

 ## Setting up your test environment